-Where extended school activities are provided by and managed by the school, the school's child protection policy and procedures apply.
+Where extended school activities are provided by and managed by the school (SMILES Before and after school Club), the school's child protection policy and procedures apply.
 If other organisations provide services or activities on the school site, the school will check that those organisations have appropriate procedures in place, including safer recruitment procedures.

-The DSL will maintain an overview of all pupils accessing wraparound provision (SMILES) and will ensure that robust arrangements are in place for timely and effective two-way sharing of safeguarding information - including records of all safeguarding concerns - with the SMILES club Manager.
-The Headteacher is the DSL for SMILES and will liaise as necessary with the DSL at Telford Junior School where any issues arise related to Junior school children.
+The DSL will maintain an overview of all pupils accessing after school club provision provided by external companies and will ensure that robust arrangements are in place for timely and effective two-way sharing of safeguarding information - including records of all safeguarding concerns - between the school and the safeguarding lead for each club.

-The DSL will also take responsibility for ensuring that robust procedures are in place to confirm attendance and swift reporting of non-attendance and children going missing from wraparound provision at any time when they should be there.
-The DSL will also ensure that effective quality assurance arrangements are in place in order to monitor the ongoing effectiveness of all safeguarding arrangements that the wraparound provision has in place.
+The DSL will also take responsibility for ensuring that robust procedures are in place to confirm attendance and swift reporting of non-attendance and children going missing from the children's club at any time when they should be there.
+The DSL will also ensure that effective quality assurance arrangements are in place in order to monitor the ongoing effectiveness of all safeguarding arrangements that the provider has in place.